 SSID (Service Set Identifier) is used as an identifier for a wireless LAN, and is commonly called as the "network name".
 Clients can find and access the wireless network through the SSID.
+For one EAP, you can build up to eight SSIDs per frequency band.

-Follow the steps below to create an SSID on the AP:
+Follow the steps below to create an SSID on the EAP:

-1. Choose a frequency band on which the new SSID will be created.
+1. If your EAP is a dual-band device, click to choose a frequency band on which the new SSID will be created.